-Licensing SQL Server 2019 components
+Licensing SQL Server components

-SQL Server software includes a range of licensed server components, including but not limited to the SQL Server Database Engine (DB), SQL Server Machine Learning Services, Machine Learning Server Standalone, Master Data Services (MDS), Analysis Services (AS), Integration Services (IS), Reporting Services (RS), and Data Quality Services (DQS).
+SQL Server software includes a range of licensed server components, including but not limited to the SQL Server Database Engine (DB), Master Data Services (MDS), Analysis Services (AS), Integration Services (IS), Reporting Services (RS), and Data Quality Services (DQS).
 In addition, a number of management components, such as client applications and tools used for creating or working with analytical data, are provided.

-For more details on the software components specifically included with SQL Server 2019, visit https://aka.ms/sql2019editions The software components of a single SQL Server 2019 license cannot be separated.
-Any OSE running any of the licensed components of SQL Server 2019, requires a license.
-For example, if the SQL Server DB is deployed in one OSE and SQL Server RS is deployed in another, both OSEs must be fully licensed for SQL Server 2019 accordingly.
+For more details on the software components specifically included with SQL Server, visit https://aka.ms/sqlserver2022editionsdatasheet The software components of a single SQL Server license cannot be separated.
+Any OSE running any of the licensed components of SQL Server, requires a license.
+For example, if the SQL Server DB is deployed in one OSE and SQL Server RS is deployed in another, both OSEs must be fully licensed for SQL Server accordingly.

 Management tools and other software identified as additional or supplemental software-such as product documentation, client connectivity tools, software add-ins, and Software Development Kits (SDKs)-can generally be distributed and run on any number of devices for use with a licensed instance of SQL Server software.
-Refer to the Volume Licensing Product Terms for the list of additional software components provided with SQL Server 2019.
+Refer to the Volume Licensing Product Terms for the list of additional software components provided with SQL Server.

-Licensing SQL Server 2019 in a virtualized environment
+Licensing SQL Server in a virtualized environment